Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Results

 \subsection{Is our approach robust to changes in the dynamics?}

-Since our approach integrates a model-based controller that explicitly accounts for system dynamics, the question arises of whether AC-MPC is sensitive to dynamic parameters changes when compared to AC-MLP.
+Our AC-MPC approach integrates a model-based controller that explicitly accounts for system dynamics, and therefore it benefits from the possibility of changing dynamic parameters without retraining, up to certain extent.
+The question arises of whether AC-MPC is less sensitive to dynamic parameters changes when compared to AC-MLP.
 To investigate this, we conduct a series of experiments in which key dynamic parameters are systematically varied.
 Both policies are trained on the SplitS track using nominal parameter values, after which they are evaluated across a range of perturbed parameters for both AC-MLP and AC-MPC.
 To quantify the robustness of these policies, we deploy them from 64 different positions, equally spread on a cube of $0.5\, m$ of side length.
 Success is defined as the percentage of trajectories that successfully navigate through all gates of the SplitS track.
 Fig.~\ref{fig:parameter_ablation} presents the success rate as a function of variations in mass (up to $+27$\%), in XY inertia (up to $\pm 80$\%) , and body rate limits (up to $\pm 40\%$).

 The results demonstrate that the AC-MPC exhibits superior generalization to dynamic parameter variations compared to the AC-MLP.
-This improved robustness is attributed to the incorporation of a dynamic model within the differentiable MPC block, which allows for adjustments in response to perturbed dynamics during deployment without retraining. } \extension{
+This improved robustness is attributed to the incorporation of a dynamic model within the differentiable MPC block, which allows for adjustments in response to perturbed dynamics during deployment without retraining. }